-Participants will be lodged at a local home in Kona.
+Participants will be lodged at a local home or guest house in Waimea.
 Lodging is chosen and screened by the CFHI Local Coordinator.
 Please note that the accommodations may or may not include facilities such as air conditioning, and internet.
 UC Davis reserves the right to change the accommodation location.
 Should this be necessary, we will arrange comparable lodging.

 2 meals a day are included on this program.

-Public Health, relevant cultural/historical site visits and activities, and NGO/school placements and site visits will start on Monday of the second week (after orientation week) and usually take place in the mornings for 4 to 6 hours on Monday through Friday for the remaining four weeks.
+Public Health, relevant cultural/historical site visits and activities, and NGO/school placements and site visits will start on Monday after arrival (orientation sessions take place on Sunday after arrival) and usually take place in the mornings for 4 to 6 hours on Monday through Friday for the remaining four weeks.
 Some activities will take the full day, and activities will occasionally be scheduled on weekends.

-Once per week, students will meet with the program Medical Director to discuss their experiences..
+Once per week, students will meet with the Program Coordinators to discuss their experiences.
 A lecture on a health related topics will also be provided by the Coordinator or arranged with other local experts.
 Students can use this time to discuss particular issues of interest, review their progress or bring up any concerns they may have.

 Keakelahe High School